MicrochipTech/fpga-hls-examples/Training2/readme.md

 be updated by something other than the program itself, making sure that any operation with these variables do not get optimized away by the compiler as every operation matters.
-An example of where the compiler handles this incorrectly is seen in section 7.1.1, where we had to declare a synchronization signal between two threaded functions as volatile.
+An example of where the compiler handles this incorrectly is seen in the [section 'Producer Consumer Example'](#producer-consumer-example), where we had to declare a synchronization signal between two threaded functions as volatile.
 Using volatile is required for toy examples to make sure each operation we perform with these variables will be generated in hardware